 2. The House of Lords Select Committee on Economic Affairs has now concluded that 300,000 new homes would be needed annually in the UK.
 The government has committed to building one million new homes across the UK by 2020, which the House of Lords Committee said ‘will not be enough’.

-3. The Department for Communities and Local Government make projections about the future growth in the number of households in England.
-Their latest statistics project that if net migration to England was to continue at 233,000 a year (it is currently 300,000 and has averaged 208,000 in the last ten years), then 240,000 new homes will be needed each year for the next 25 years to keep up with demand, 45% of which will be due to future migration.
-We will therefore need to build one home every five minutes just to house future migrants and their children.
+3. The Office for National Statistics make projections about future growth in the number of households in England.
+Their latest statistics (covering the period 2016-2041) project that if net migration to England was to continue at the level of 214,500 per year (it has has averaged 208,000 in the last ten years but was 218,000 in 2016), then 190,000 new homes would be needed each year in order to keep up with demand, around half of which will be due to immigration.
+We will therefore need to build one home every six minutes in order to meet the demands generated by immigration - that's over 240 per day.

 4. However, these DCLG projections only account for the impact of future migration.
 The existing migrant population - who number 8.4 million in England – will also be driving future household formation but this has been misleadingly designated as ‘natural change’ among the existing population as a whole rather than as also partly due to previous migration.
 (To read our paper on the impact of immigration on housing demand in England see here)